rsepassi/quietcleanalliance/README.txt

 Open Windows PowerShell.
 Run "wsl".

-The commands ./built.sh and ./serve.sh should be run within the "Terminal" app when in the quietcleanalliance directory.
+The commands ./built.sh and ./serve.sh should be run within in the quietcleanalliance directory.

 -------------------------------------------------------------------------------